 Find your residence hall below to see who your hall is partnered with and who to contact to get involved.

 This is a privately funded library of the Grandville Avenue Arts & Humanities program that serves as an after school center for youth from nearby schools.
-Building relationships with the children is emphasized, so come read, play games, help with homework, and make new friends.
+We have a Cook Library Scholars Program where we serve 36 students with homework help, enriching programs, leadership activities, and family engagement.
+Building relationships with the children is emphasized, so come help with homework, read, play games, and make new friends.

-The Horizons program works with mentally impaired adolescents and adults by providing evening and weekend activities and programs, such as outings, games, activities, and parties.
+The Horizons program works with mentally impaired adolescents and adults by providing weekend activities and programs, such as outings, games, activities, and parties.

 Oakdale Neighbors is a Christian community development organization.
 Its goal is to create a neighborhood of grace and vitality by discovering, developing, and connecting skills and resources.
 We see ourselves as a community, building community, within a community.

 A longstanding partnership exists between Calvin and the Baxter Community Center.
 Help continue the tradition by lending a hand.
 This program provides child care services to families in the neighborhood surrounding Baxter.
 The children are always eager to meet new Calvin students.